Oregon and Self-Serve Laws at the Pump

 The larger lanes and less crowded locations can save a lot of time and potential accidents.
 Many cardlock locations even include bulk DEF.
 Fresher fuel is an added benefit for these locations as some retail stations won’t rotate their fuel as quickly.

-Many cardlock locations also provide choice of fuel B20 (B20 stands for 20% biofuel) to the standard B5 that most of Oregon uses.
+Many cardlock locations also provide choice of fuel B20 (B20 stands for 20% biofuel) to the standard B5 that Oregon requires.
+In addition, as renewable diesel begins to show up in Oregon the first fueling stations to likely see this fuel will be cardlocks.

 Business Owners and Commercial Use Fuel